 A second option is to print a magazine yourself.
 Just imagine, a beautiful, 4-color magazine featuring your images and words in the hands of potential customers!
 I’ve seen several self-published magazines that are truly impressive!
-Design and print them yourself, then be creative on how to get them into the hands of your ideal client.
+Make sure you design and print them yourself, then be creative on how to get them into the hands of your ideal client.

 Before there were social networks, there were physical networks.
-Groups of people meeting face-to-face, discussing ideas and enjoying each other’s company.
+Groups of people meeting face-to-face, discussing ideas, sharing business cards, and enjoying each other’s company.

 #7.
 Sponsor Events

-What events take place in your community that your ideal client might attend?
+What events take place in your community that your ideal clients and other people might attend?
 Figure it out and become a sponsor of those events.

 Are you a sports photographer?
 Sponsor a youth soccer team and get your name on the backs of the teams’ jerseys.
 Family photographer?
 Sponsor a family night held at your local library.
 Senior sponsor?
 Become a sponsor of the class trip.